 Mud has always been dedicated to reducing our environmental footprint, but we want to make it official.
-The 2019-2020 devastating Australian bushfires motivated us to make the commitment to become carbon neutral by the end of 2020.
-We in the process of a carbon audit to stay true to our promise.
+The 2019-2020 devastating Australian bushfires motivated us to make the commitment to become carbon neutral, a goal we proudly achieved by the end of 2020.
 Here’s the run down on everything we’re doing to go greener:

 In May 2020 Mud began work with certified agency South Pole to become Carbon Neutral by the end of 2020.
 We chose Australian and US offset projects to invest in.
 Read more about our carbon neutral journey here.

 Sustainability is built into our design DNA.
 Our products eschew seasonality, complement any interior, and are made to last.
 All new additions to our range are designed to be useful and match existing designs.
 We believe in conscious and responsible consumption and this starts with good design.

 In July 2018 we replaced our plastic foam protective packaging with 100% biodegradable and compostable Ranpak packaging.
 When you receive Mud in the post, you can dispose of the wrapping in your backyard compost bin or kerbside recycling bin.

 Our new packaging is 100% recyclable and compostable eco packaging.
 Made from 80% post-consumer paper and printed using water based inks.
 We encourage you to either reuse these boxes in your household, recycle, compost or return to your nearest Mud store next time – we’ll reuse these internally.

 Meet our beautiful new Mud cotton shopping tote – introduced to reduce our disposable bag usage.
 The tote’s multi-functional, everyday design features the Mud logo available in three accented shades of citrus, steel and blue and is crafted from 100% cotton drill.
 Perfectly sized to fit all daily essentials with a handy internal mobile and keys pocket, we encourage you to bring it along when visiting our Mud stores.